Considerations for Hydrostatic Field Test of GRE lines

 - At the end of this period verify the values of the measurements (pressure, temperature, etc.) and transcribe these final values on the minute of testing.

 The hydraulic testing will be considered positive if, at the end of the 2 hours of testing, one of the following points is achieved:

-- During the period of the hydraulic test the pressure will stay stable.
+- During the period of the hydraulic test, the pressure will stay stable.

 - The change of pressure between the beginning and the end of testing is due to the presence of air in the line.

-- When the joints of the line are manufactured with elastomeric gaskets and there is a decrease of pressure, the initial pressure has to be restored by pumping an amount of water not greater than (from the Std.
+- When the joints of the line are manufactured with elastomeric gaskets and there is a decrease in pressure, the initial pressure has to be restored by pumping an amount of water not greater than (from the Std.
 AWWA M 11 – Manual of water supply practice):

 Q = 0.0001⋅D ⋅ L ⋅H